RNC Reject Candace Owens Trades Twitter Jabs With Cardi, Clearly Trying To Push Her Bootlicky Book

 “Joe Biden], you are pandering.
 You look at Cardi B’s Instagram, and you see she has millions of followers, and you think, ‘OK, this is an illiterate person, and if I appeal to this illiterate person’ … ‘They think she’s cool,’” Owens said. “’She’s hip just by sitting here and taking this interview.
 Black people will vote for me.’
 It’s basically saying, ‘Black people, you are stupid, you are dumb, and you are so foolish.'”

-Now, sis could’ve shared her thoughts on Biden WITHOUT insulting Cardi—but we all know why she did that.
+Now, the kiddie perm participant could’ve shared her thoughts on Biden WITHOUT insulting Cardi—but we all know why she did that.
 It’s the same reason why she tacked on Kanye’s name to her “Blexit” bull$hit and then got publicly embarrassed and the same reason why she previously challenged Cardi to a debate.
 She’s the tap-dancin’ Tomi Lahren.

 Let’s move on.